cloudacademy/aws-xray-microservices-calc/README.md

 ## Installation

-1. Create a new IAM credential for the XRAY and SQS service accesses.
+1. Create a new IAM credential for the AWS X-Ray and SQS service accesses.
 Ensure that the credential has API programmatic access - this will provision an ACCESS_KEY and SECRET_ACCESS_KEY - we will add these into the `.env` configuration file (step 4 below).
 2. Attach the following 2 IAM policies:
     1. `AWSXrayWriteOnlyAccess`
     2. `AmazonSQSFullAccess`